hutte-recipes/cicd-unlocked-package-semantic-release/README.md

 ### Step 5

-- Create a PR with a commit message like "fix: typo in help text" and verify the Action was run successfully
+- Create a PR with a commit message like "fix: typo in help text"
 - Merge the PR and verify the Action was run successfully